kpashindla25/python-core-ems-Hamza-Suleman/README.md

 ## To do

-- Add getters and setters for each private attribute
+- Add getters and setters for each private attribute (Complete)

 - Add print-outs inside the exception class (Complete)